mantidproject/documents/Design/Documentation/Documentation.md

 and the directives would do the following:

 * `algorithm`
-    - create a named reference that can be referenced with the Sphinx `:ref:` command by inserting `.. _Rebin:` at the top of the file
+    - create a named reference that can be referenced with the Sphinx `:ref:` command by inserting `.. _algorithm|Rebin:` at the top of the file
     - create a title for the page
     - insert a screenshot link
 * `summary`: